Frequently

 Can a beneficiary hire Inherit to defend their interest?

 All beneficiaries should be treated fairly.
-If you believe you are a beneficiary of a trust or estate, or if you are a beneficiary who believes they are being treated unfairly, we encourage you to seek legal counsel.
+If you believe you are a beneficiary of a trust or estate, or if you are a beneficiary who believes you are being treated unfairly, we encourage you to seek legal counsel.
 However, our attorneys are unable to accommodate new beneficiary clients at this time and recommend you contact your local bar association.